faintastic/discord-bot-base-js/README.md

 I found this [source code](https://github.com/tsoxas/base) that was written in typescript and liked how it functioned, and I only use typescript for websites so I decided to rewrite it :)

 This bot allows for slash commands and prefixed commands.
-You can enable or disable this functionality in `.env.example` or `.env`
+You can enable or disable this functionality in `.env`

 ## Authors